flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 Please see the [specification](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-categories) on how to define them in MetaInfo.

-If they are present in both places, appstream will merge them.
+If they are present in both places, `appstreamcli compose` will merge them.

 Please don't use, generic categories like
 `GTK, Qt, KDE, GNOME, Motif, Java, GUI, Application, XFCE, DDE`.